John Kinsella (poet): Later poetry and writing

+University and Visiting DAAD Professor in English at University of Tübingen, Germany.

 Kinsella's manuscripts are housed in the University of Western Australia, the National Library of Australia, the University of New South Wales, Kenyon College and the University of Leeds.
 The main collection is in Special Collections in the University of Western Australia Library.

-Kinsella's 2010 book, Activist Poetics: Anarchy in the Avon Valley, was published by Liverpool University Press and is edited by Niall Lucy.
+Kinsella's 2010 book, Activist Poetics: Anarchy in the Avon Valley, was published by Liverpool University Press and was edited by Niall Lucy.